-Students studying at the International School of Journalism have a priority access to the Media Hub and Media Lab, which have recently been renovated and equipped with a variety of LCD displays, brand new computers and ergonomic workstations.
-The space is equipped with a variety of new information technologies: multimedia equipment and software, data visualization applications, audio-visual editing and production systems, as well as content management and web-publishing tools.
-The updated MNU Library offers a wide range of editing programs, video equipment and a fully equipped technical support service.
+Students at the International School of Journalism have priority access to the newly renovated Media Hub and Media Lab, which are equipped with state-of-the-art LCD screens, brand-new computers, and ergonomic workstations.
+These spaces feature cutting-edge information technologies, including multimedia equipment, data visualisation applications, audiovisual editing and production systems, as well as content management and web-publishing tools.
+Additionally, the upgraded MNU Library provides access to a wide range of editing software, video equipment, and a fully equipped technical support service.

-Becoming a leader in training advanced and skilled journalists who will be experienced in reporting, analysing and broadcasting news and events through the lens of journalistic values such as truthfulness, accuracy, independence, honesty, objectivity and accountability.
+Our mission is to become a leading institution in training highly skilled journalists, equipping them with expertise in reporting, analysis, and broadcasting while upholding core journalistic values such as truthfulness, accuracy, independence, honesty, objectivity, and accountability.

-The International School of Journalism is a unique place to train future journalists who influence the media space and its development in a global context.
-We are fully aware of the significant responsibility we have towards the academic and professional community, as well as towards the society in general.
-Inspired by this commitment, we strive to constantly improve and maintain high standards in all aspects of our work.
+The International School of Journalism is a distinguished institution dedicated to shaping the next generation of journalists who will influence the media landscape and its global development.
+We recognize our profound responsibility to the academic and professional community, as well as to society as a whole.
+Driven by this commitment, we continuously strive for excellence, upholding the highest standards in education, research, and professional training.

-The purpose of the programme is to train a new generation of highly qualified journalists, able to work both in traditional genres and in new formats.
+The programme aims to train a new generation of highly qualified journalists proficient in both traditional and emerging media formats.

 The International School of Journalism has the smallest faculty and student body.
 Therefore, currently one joint Committee performs tasks on ensuring academic quality, monitoring the quality of educational programmes and compliance with academic policies, standards, and regulations of the University, as well as on resolving conflicts related to violations of ethical standards in research activities.